Crisis of the New Majority: Low-Income Students in the South's Public Schools

 Public school systems in eleven of the fifteen southern states currently enroll a majority of low-income students.
-In 2006, Louisiana (84%) and Mississippi (75%) had the highest percentages, as in the past.
-Florida (62%), Texas (56%), Alabama (54%), Arkansas (53%), and Tennessee (53%) followed.
-In Georgia, South Carolina, and West Virginia, low-income students in each state made up fifty-two percent of public school enrollment, and in Kentucky fifty percent.
+In 2006, Louisiana (84 percent) and Mississippi (75 percent) had the highest percentages, as in the past.
+Florida (62 percent), Texas (56 percent), Alabama (54 percent), Arkansas (53 percent), and Tennessee (53 percent) followed.
+In Georgia, South Carolina, and West Virginia, low-income students in each state made up 52 percent of public school enrollment, and in Kentucky 52 percent.

-Based on recent rates of growth, both North Carolina (49%) and Oklahoma (47%) will soon join the ranks of states with a majority of low-income students.
-Only Virginia (33%) and Maryland (31%) in the Upper South had a percentage of low-income enrollment in 2006 far below fifty percent.
+Based on recent rates of growth, both North Carolina (49 percent) and Oklahoma (47 percent) will soon join the ranks of states with a majority of low-income students.
+Only Virginia (33 percent) and Maryland (31 percent) in the Upper South had a percentage of low-income enrollment in 2006 far below fifty percent.

-Elsewhere in the country, only three states — New Mexico, California, and Oregon — had a majority of low-income students.
-Given recent trends, however, public schools in the western half of the U.S. will emerge with a majority of low-income students within the next five to seven years.
-Currently, such students constitute forty-six percent of U.S. public school enrollment.
+Elsewhere in the country, only three states—New Mexico, California, and Oregon—had a majority of low-income students.
+Given recent trends, however, public schools in the western half of the United States will emerge with a majority of low-income students within the next five to seven years.
+Currently, such students constitute forty-six percent of US public school enrollment.
 Because of regional trends and recent growth rates in Illinois and New York, the United States could have a majority of low-income students in public schools within the next ten years.

 Three primary factors account for this recent, unrelenting increase in the South: demographic changes, state economic problems, and a history of persistent poverty and low income.